jpthefish/Grazioso-Salvare-Dashboard/README.md

 **Authors and Acknowledgment**

-This dashboard was created by Joey Paul Eli Haynes and implements the requirements from Grazioso Salvare's specifications documentation.
+This dashboard was created by J.P.
+Haynes and implements the requirements from Grazioso Salvare's specifications documentation.
 The data for this dashboard was provided by the Austin Animal Center (2020). _Austin Animal Center Outcomes_ [Data set].
 City of Austin, Texas Open Data Portal. [https://doi.org/10.26000/025.000001](https://doi.org/10.26000/025.000001)